dashevo/node.js-engineer-code-challenge/README.md

      Networking and storage will be much more expensive for you - **0.001 DASH per byte**, but the data is located on your server, so you can trust it.

+We provide two functions which are the wrappers around [whatwg fetch](https://fetch.spec.whatwg.org/).
+They help us to calculate incoming and outgoing traffic.

-We provide functions for both of the application's actions (store / fetch):
+These functions are available for both store and fetch application's actions:
   - `p2pFetch` - should be used to store / retrieve data for P2P services
   - `hostedFetch` - function to store / retrieve data for hosted services

-These functions are the wrappers around [whatwg fetch](https://fetch.spec.whatwg.org/), which help us to calculate incoming and outgoing traffic.

 ## Your mission

  - Fork this repository
- - Implement as many external services as you need to persist sample data from the application
+ - Implement as many external services as you need to store sample data from the application
  - Implement [the store action](application/actions/storeActionFactory.js).
 Validate and persist sample data in the external service(s)
  - Implement [the fetch action](application/actions/fetchActionFactory.js).
 Fetch sample data back and ensure its